 Trained as an engineer, I believe that the best solutions are often the simplest, least expensive, and most straightforward.
 This principle has shaped my approach to scientific research, especially in addressing complex questions with limited resources or incomplete tools.

-Using correlation maps seeded from sensory cortex (S1), I track the synchrony of spontaneous neural activity across the cortex.
-Each map clearly identifies distinct motor regions (solid outline in the medial frontal cortex; secondary motor cortex M2) specifically correlated with their corresponding sensory areas (star markers in S1) .
+Although appearing random, temporal fluctuations in each specific sensory region during rest are not strongly correlated to each other, instead exhibiting marked spatiotemporal heterogeneity (A and B).
+Sequential images of cortical activity during a resting period highlight that repeated activations of specific sensory regions are often accompanied by co-activation of discrete regions in frontal cortex (arrows in A).
+Using correlation maps seeded from sensory cortex (S1), I track the synchrony of spontaneous neural activity across the cortex (D).
+Each map clearly identifies distinct motor regions (solid outline in the medial frontal cortex, or secondary motor cortex M2) specifically correlated with their corresponding sensory areas (star markers in S1).
 Comparing across these maps demonstrates clear functional segregation for different body parts.
-The neural activity traces shown below each map are from the same brief resting-state period (6 seconds), further illustrating tight sensory-motor coupling within the same body part and distinct patterns across different body parts.
+The neural activity traces shown below each map are from the same brief resting-state period (6 seconds), illustrating tight sensory-motor coupling within the same body part and distinct patterns across different body parts.
+These body-part-specific topographies were consistently identified during awake resting fluctuations across all animals (E)..

 Seeding from well-known sensory areas (S1), I found that spontaneous activity reliably revealed corresponding motor regions with clear, body-part-specific topographies.
 These maps are remarkably organized – even though no overt movement is present – demonstrating that the structure of motor control is embedded in the brain’s intrinsic dynamics.
 These insights were only possible because of the functional lens we applied and the careful, data-driven strategies we developed to interpret them.